-- See the previous page for instructions when you purchase prescriptions from a pharmacy outside of the 50 United States. - Contact us for instructions on how to receive reimbursement if you purchase a prescription and any of the following apply such as: - You recently enrolled in the Plan and you do not have your combined Foreign Service Benefit Plan/Medco Prescription Drug ID Card: - Your participating pharmacy does not accept your ID Card (such as enrollment issues, compound prescription medication, etc.); or - You are in a nursing home that requires unit dosing or the purchase of medication from a non-network pharmacy.
+- See Where you can obtain your prescription at the beginning of this Section for instructions when you purchase prescriptions from a pharmacy outside of the 50 United States. - Contact us for instructions on how to receive reimbursement if you purchase a prescription and any of the following apply such as: - You recently enrolled in the Plan and you do not have your combined Foreign Service Benefit Plan/Medco Prescription Drug ID Card; - Your participating pharmacy does not accept your ID Card (such as enrollment issues, compound prescription medication, etc.); or - You are in a nursing home that requires unit dosing or the purchase of medication from a non-network pharmacy.